aabbtree77/sendrecv/README.md

 4. PC-B: execute "python3 PCB_run.py".

-Sometimes if the program is halted with ctrl+C or you start modifying code remotely, or something goes out of sync initially:
+If the program is halted with ctrl+C or you start modifying code remotely, or something goes out of sync initially:

   - rm -rf temp
   - git pull origin main --rebase